franciscop/umbrella/documentation.md

 [.closest(filter)](#closest) get the first ascendant that matches the selector
 ## .closest()

-Find the first matched node for each node
+Find the first ancestor that matches the selector for each node

 ```js
 .closest(filter);